TejasJay/conversation-btwn-3-llms/readme.md

 reply to gpt: GPT, your sarcasm isn't helping the conversation. reply to claude: Claude, I agree.
 Let's focus on productive solutions.

-### Conclusion:

-This Python script is an interactive chatbot simulation where four different AI personalities—GPT, Claude, Gemini, and Ollama—engage in a conversation.
-The script utilizes OpenAI's GPT API, Google's Gemini API, and a simulated Ollama chatbot to generate responses based on their unique system prompts.
-The `Conversation` class manages the conversation flow and interactions between the chatbots.
-Each round of conversation involves calling the corresponding AI models to generate the next set of responses, and the conversation continues for five rounds.